Ivanon Coffie

-Ivanon Angelino Coffie (born 16 May 1977 in Curaçao, Netherlands Antilles) is a Dutch baseball player.

-He made his major league debut in 2000 with the Baltimore Orioles.
-He appeared in 23 games.
+Ivanon Angelino Coffie (born 16 May 1977 in Curaçao, Netherlands Antilles) is a Dutch former professional baseball player.
+He played in Major League Baseball for the Baltimore Orioles during the 2000 season, appearing in 23 games.

 Coffie represented the Netherlands at the 2004 Summer Olympics in Athens where he and his team finished in sixth place.

 In 2008, Coffie signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.